julian-matthews/MIDI-dprime/README.md

 ***

 ## What is this?
 **`MIDI-d'`** is a MATLAB function that sonifies the relationship between first-order and second-order behavioural judgments using [additive synthesis](https://en.wikipedia.org/wiki/Additive_synthesis)*.
 Metacognitive hits or misses of different magnitude are associated with increasingly complex harmonic tones.
 [Hits build a warm squarewave and misses a sharp sawtoothwave](http://beausievers.com/synth/synthbasics/).
+The figure below illustrates the transition from a low confidence hit to a low confidence miss.

 ![alt_text][examplewave]